Bruchno/recipe-page/README.md

 ## ✨ Highlights

 - 💛 Styled with accessibility and internationalization in mind
-- 🧮 Dynamic spacing using modern CSS functions like clamp() and calc()
 - 🦄 Clean, scalable design with centralized variables
 - 🌍 Language-agnostic layout using logical properties